American Removal begins with a language.

 Until a war to end all wars.
 Two atom bombs dropped on “Japs,” but none on German nazis or Italian fascists.

-Then national publication on a generation of new [Black] “super-predators.”
+Followed by national publication on a generation of new [Black] “super-predators.”

 American Removal then sanctifies itself, calling on “[white] property owners” to “revolt.”